AstroMined/quiz-app/repo_summary.md

-        id (int): The primary key of the question. text (str): The text of the question. subtopic_id (int): The foreign key referencing the associated subtopic. subtopic (Subtopic): The relationship to the associated subtopic. answer_choices (List[AnswerChoice]): The relationship to the associated answer choices.
+        id (int): The primary key of the question. text (str): The text of the question. subtopic_id (int): The foreign key referencing the associated subtopic. question_set_id (int): The foreign key referencing the associated question set. subtopic (Subtopic): The relationship to the associated subtopic. question_set (QuestionSet): The relationship to the associated question set. answer_choices (List[AnswerChoice]): The relationship to the associated answer choices.
     """
     __tablename__ = "questions"